Inaya Folarin Iman

-Inaya Folarin Iman (born November 1996) is a British journalist, commentator, and television presenter who has presented for GB News.
+Inaya Folarin Iman (born 8 November 1996) is a British journalist, commentator, a panelist on the BBC Radio show Moral Maze, and television presenter who has presented for GB News.
 She is also the director and founder of the Equiano Project (named after abolitionist Olaudah Equiano), which describes itself as "a debate, discussion and ideas forum" that "focus[es] on race, culture and politics".

+A 2023 conference held by the organisation was described as a "wonderful and inspiring gathering" by Ian Leslie.
 In September 2021, she was appointed as a trustee for the National Portrait Gallery in London.

 Iman was signed by GB News, a news channel that began broadcasting in June 2021.
 On the channel, she hosted a weekly culture and politics show, The Discussion, which aired every Sunday until May 2022.
+In 2023, Iman became a regular panellist for the BBC Radio 4 programme Moral Maze.

+Early life

+Born in Tooting, south London, England, in 1996, Iman is the daughter of Mobolaji Atinuke Anike.
+She is of Nigerian descent.
+She was educated at Hockerill Anglo-European College in Hertfordshire, St John Fisher Roman Catholic School in Chatham, Tonbridge Grammar School, and the University of Leeds, where she gained a BA degree in Arabic and International Relations in 2019.